Andy Sturdevant’s Professional Website

 About books I have written

-I am the author or co-author of three full-length nonfiction books, and contributor to one more:
+I am the author or co-author of four full-length nonfiction books, and contributor to one more:

 Closing Time: Saloons, Taverns, Dives, and Watering Holes of the Twin Cities (with Bill Lindeke), Minnesota Historical Society Press, 2019